markbragin/npuzzle/README.md

 ## Heuristics

+In order of decreasing search time:
 - Hamming distance
 - Manhattan distance
 - Linear conflicts
+- Pattern database 5-5-5 (4x4 boards)
+- Pattern database 6-6-3 (4x4 boards)

+Pattern databases faster than other heuristics, but it take time to generate them.

+On my machine with i3 2nd gen and 8GB RAM:
+- PDB 5-5-5 takes about 1 minute to generate and uses 26 MB of storage space.
+- PDB 6-6-2 takes about 9 minute to generate and uses 188 MB of storage space.

 ## Limitations

 - Allowed boards not bigger than 16x16.
 (I don't think one needs more :D).
 - Solves only puzzles with the blank tile in the right bottom corner in the goal state.
-- Uses not the most optimal algorithms, so finding optimal path to the hardest 4x4 puzzles takes a lot of time and memory :(.
+- Uses not the best heuristics, so finding optimal path to the hardest 4x4 puzzles takes a lot of time [and memory] :(